What's new

 Snapcraft

-Recent updates added automatic linting with the core22 base, easy switching between LXD and Multipass build providers and a new store authentication mechanism.
+We also have automatic linting with recent bases, easy switching between LXD and Multipass build providers and a new store authentication mechanism.
 New plugins for Flutter plugin with core22 support, kde-neon extension with new content snaps and added core22 support to the SCons, Ant and Maven plugins

 Snapcraft now includes its own linter functionality when working with snaps using the core22 base.
 Snapcraft linters run automatically when a snap is packed, and will report any detected errors unless otherwise disabled.